Nepali Weather

 Nepal boasts beautiful scenery.
-However, the weather in the high Himalayas can be unpredictable, but at the same time is equally fascinating.
+However, the weather in the high Himalayas can be unpredictable, but at the same time, it is equally fascinating.
 To ensure that your trip to Nepal, especially the high altitude, is relaxing and joyful, you need to understand the seasonal variations of Nepal.
 Our guide on Nepal weather will allow you to select the ideal time for your adventure.
 Examine the distinct climate of the different seasons and months in Nepal.

 Season Months Average High (°C) Average Low (°C) Rainfall (mm) Highlights